AntonyThorpe/ssBootstrap3/README.md

 ## ToDo
-* Double check the Less files as these were quickly upgraded to Bootstrap 3
 * There's probably a better way to reference a file location in the Less files than `@import "../../../mysite/thirdparty/bower_components/bootstrap/less/variables.less";`
 * Having trouble with the Blog Module
 * Link to a demo site